wp-plugins/autoptimize/readme.txt

 * optionally plugins used (if you suspect one or more plugins are raising havoc)

 == Changelog ==

+= 1.8.3 =
+* Bugfix: avoid useless warnings on is_callable to flood php error log as [reported by Praveen Kumar](http://wordpress.org/support/topic/182-breaks-css-and-js?replies=14#post-5377604)

 = 1.8.2 =
 * Improvement: more graceful failure when minifier classes exist but method does not, based on [bug-report by Franck160](http://wordpress.org/support/topic/confict-with-dynamic-to-top)